-The other thing it’s just a system thing, but you need some checklist of your sales process.
-You need something that you can give that buyers agent so that way they know that they need to do X, Y, and Z on every single transaction just the way you would have done it.
+The other thing it’s just a system thing, but you need a checklist of your sales process.
+You need something that you can give that buyer’s agent so that way they know that they need to do X, Y, and Z on every single transaction just the way you would have done it.
 So that’s pretty easy, right.

 Calculating The Numbers

 Like they’re successful real estate agents, and that’s kind of it.
 The other thing that I would not do, mainly ’cause if you’re still a real estate team leader which you’ll most likely still be selling at this point, you’re still selling real estate, is a lot of times you kind of, let’s say you’re selling 60 or 70% of the homes on the team and so you’re staying profitable, like you’re making money, but in the long run, you’re actually, if you really look at the financials, the team side of it would be losing you money.